 - With English programs, recruitment of students could be global. - International recruitment of academic staff would also bring new expertise.
 (Is there any analysis of how attractive the Department could be for international scholars, if Greek was not an absolute necessity?) - As it is, the teaching staff of the program is adequate for the small number of students.
 This in turn make it vulnerable to changes in personnel.
-The students clearly expressed the need for a second professor on the topic of instructional technology. - Why is there no parallel program in English?
-It is maybe the old situation of doing the wrong or less than optimal thing very well... rather than focusing efforts where they will bring the best (being efficient in promoting the achievement of the strategic goals of the University).
+The students clearly expressed the need for a second professor on the topic of instructional technology. - Why are there no parallel programs in English?
+It is maybe the old situation of doing the wrong or less than optimal thing very well... rather than focusing efforts where they will do the most good (being efficient in promoting the achievement of the strategic goals of the University).

-What has been done to find out what the students at the beginning of their studies know, and are capable of learning?
+What has been done to find out what the students at the beginning of their studies actually know and are capable of learning?

 - How is the field levelled for students in the beginning of their studies?
 I.e. what is done to ensure that the students have the skills and knowledge to cope with the program?
 This remains somewhat unclear.
 The EEC did not receive information on how the criteria of the student selection are operationalized.
-However, since the drop-out rate is so far 0%, it seems that the selection of the students ensures an entry level sufficient for the courses of the program. - Is there an in-depth analysis of what a PhD from the program needs to know, is this firmly linked to an analysis of employability? - Potential big employers have been contacted and support the programs. - The EEC's comparison with similar programs in other countries shows that the courses are on par.
-The site-visit revealed that the instruction of the courses is impressively innovative and engaging, and that the challenges for the students are demanding but also realistic given the strong support of the academic staff. - We often plan courses and programs based on what is popular, interesting etc. In this program, the focus is rather narrow specialists rather than generalists.
+However, since the drop-out rate is so far 0%, it seems that the selection of the students ensures an entry level sufficient for the courses of the program. - Is there an in-depth analysis of what a Master from the program needs to know, is this firmly linked to an analysis of employability? - Potential big employers have been contacted and support the programs. - The EEC's comparison with similar programs in other countries shows that the courses are on par.
+The site-visit showed, that the instruction of the courses is impressively innovative and engaging, and that the challenges for the students are demanding but also realistic given the strong support of the academic staff. - We often plan courses and programs based on what is popular, interesting etc. In this program, the focus is rather narrow specialists rather than generalists.
 In a relatively small country, a generalist approach is usually chosen.
 But if the intention is to prepare students for the European job market, then having the program in English would be logical. - Is there an analysis of how much work goes into each course?
 Is the workload (and the cognitive level of the content) realistic given the starting skills and knowledge of the students?
 The answer given by the students was positive. - Is the 12 ECTS modular structure of the curriculum optimal, i.e. does every type and level of content need an equal time frame?
 The EEC has not found this to be the case.
 Naturally it makes planning technically easier - but should this be the main concern?
-Is it at the cost of the quality of instruction of the program as a whole?

-• Should there be a follow-up on the plans to have the programs in English, some thought needs to be given on how this affects potential applicants and selection pressure.
+Is it be easy at the cost of the quality of instruction of the program as a whole? - The minimum years of study is 1,5 years.
+Why is this?
+Many internationally attractive Master's programs aim at one year.
+Should there be a follow-up on the plans to have the programs in English, some thought needs to be on how this affects potential applicants and selection pressure.